Cumulative Incidence Regression

 SE’s for the baseline and predictions of FG

-The standard errors reported for the FG-estimator are based on the i.i.d decompostion (influence functions) of the estimator that we give later.
-A similar decompostion exist for the baseline and is needed when standard errors of predictions are computed.
-These are a bit harder to compute for all time-points simultaneously, but they can be obtained for specific timepoints jointly with the iid decomposition of the regression coefficients and then used to get standard errors for predictions.
+The standard errors reported for the Fine-Gray estimator are based on the i.i.d. decomposition (influence functions) of the estimator.
+A similar decomposition exists for the baseline and is needed when standard errors of predictions are computed.
+These are somewhat harder to compute for all time-points simultaneously, but they can be obtained for specific time-points jointly with the i.i.d. decomposition of the regression coefficients, and then used to obtain standard errors for predictions.

-We here plot the predictions with jittered confidence intervals for the predictions at time point 5
+We plot the predictions with confidence intervals for predictions at time point 5:

 ### predictions with CI based on iid decomposition of baseline and beta